blue-marble/gridpath/doc/source/functionality.rst

 spatial resolution is small, the temporal resolution may be increased, and vice versa.
-An advantage of GridPath is that, unlike other similar platforms, it leaves the decision for where to simplify and where to add resolution is left up to the user, making it possible to tailor the problem formulation to the question at hand, the available computational resources, and the available time.
+An advantage of GridPath is that, unlike other similar platforms, it leaves the decision for where to simplify and where to add resolution to the user, making it possible to tailor the problem formulation to the question at hand, the available computational resources, and the available time.

-After the system is “built” by a capacity-expansion problem, the system should be simulated for the entire year (or years) using a production-cost model to ensure that the decisions made using representative time slices produce a system that can operate reliably at every time point of the year.
-The production cost model takes a given electric system (similar to the Greening-the-Grid study that used the CEA plans) and solves the model to ensure demand equals supply, and all constraints like generator limits, transmission flows, ramp rates, and policy constraints are all met.
+After the system is “built” by a capacity-expansion problem, the system may be simulated for the entire year (or years) using the production-cost functionality to ensure that the decisions made using representative time slices produce a system that can operate reliably at every time point of the year.
 Capacity-expansion and production cost models are therefore complementary.
-The former allows us to quickly explore many options for how the power system ought to evolve over time and find the optimal solution; the latter can help us ensure that the system we design does in fact perform as we intended (e.g. that it serves load reliably and meets policy targets).
+The former allows us to quickly explore many options for how the power system ought to evolve over time and find the optimal solution;
+the latter can help us ensure that the system we design does in fact perform as we intended (e.g. that it serves load reliably and meets policy targets).

-GridPath's architecture makes it possible for the same modules to be re-used in production-cost or capacity-expansion modeling settings, allowing for a seamless transition from one approach to the other, as datasets can be more easily reused.
+GridPath's architecture makes it possible for the same modules to be re-used in production-cost or capacity-expansion modeling setting, allowing for a seamless transition from one approach to the other, as datasets can be more easily shared and reused.

 Linear, Mixed-Integer, and Non-Linear Formulations
 ==================================================